Link

 Approach 1: ImageIO Plugin (The Zero-Refactoring Path)

-If you’re using Java’s standard ImageIO API and want the smoothest possible migration, the JDeli ImageIO plugin is your answer.
 This approach allows you to immediately benefit from JDeli’s performance and format support without touching a single line of your existing code.

 How It Works